adithram/FreebodyDial/README.md

 1. Download/clone the GitHub repository.

-2. Open two terminal windows.
+2. Open two terminal windows (which have bash).

 3. In both windows, navigate to the GitHub repository

 4. In both windows, run the bash script named "depend.sh" with the command "bash depend.sh"

 5. In both windows, create a virtual environment with "virtualenv venv"